 When you create a forest the domain admin is the machine's local administrator account.
 I'm not talking implicitly, I'm talking the local admin is copied into the AD database including it's password.
 The password that was set when you built the machine, before it had a realm.

 And the domain admin is part of the protected users group so RC4 is already disabled for them.
-That means they MUST use AES, which means they MUST use a salt, which means the salt had to exist when the machine was first built.
+If the admin is a member of the Protected Users group, that means RC4 is disabled for them, and that then means they MUST use AES, which means they MUST use a salt, which means the salt had to exist when the machine was first built.
 Oy.

 So the realm is the computer name.